llmiranda/PyPost/README.md

 * Post the downloaded photos on instagram.

 UNTIL NOW
-The project can access the email and save the anex
+The project can access the email, save the anex and move anex to a specif path

 ----------------------------------------------------------------------------------------------
 --------------------------------Configuration steps-------------------------------------------